 Content is king!
 Great content doesn’t all have to be user generated.
 Invest in a beautifully-designed blog that lives on your homepage, and fill it with keyword-rich content around where to eat and play in your city.
 You can use it to share hotel updates and improvements, profile staff members, and share more of the story behind your brand.
 Blog posts on restaurants at every price point, for example, can also be a great resource to share with guests inquiring at the front desk or for the concierge to use.
 The Four Seasons has a beautiful online magazine, with fun, must-read articles like “Our most Instagrammable desserts” and “A local’s guide to Mexico City.”

-80% of web content will be video by 2019.
+According to Cisco, 82% of all web traffic will move to video content in 2020.
 Video content is an incredibly effective marketing technique that brings life to your brand.
 There are so many ways to incorporate video content into your site.
 Some ideas:

 Adding UGC, blogger content, and video testimonials to your site help potential customers connect with your hotel on a more personal level and get an “unfiltered” look at what it’s like to stay at the hotel.

 Once they’ve booked, it’s time to make a personal connection with your future guests.
 This can happen in many ways – here are a few ideas: